Bibliography, Books About Books, Bookselling, Letterpress Printing

 Pino Orioli (1884-1942) was a friend of Norman Douglas, Richard Aldington, and D. H. Lawrence.
 In 1928 he undertook to publish the first Italian edition of Lady Chatterley's Lover in an unexpurgated edition of what was stated to be 1000 copies but was actually 2000.
 Later, he opened a bookshop at 30 Museum Street, London.
 This memoir also touches upon his experiences as a gay man.
 Any activities of that kind were illegal in Britain in the 1930s and therefore discretion forbade them to be published in this book.
 The manuscript still exists, though, and the photocopies show what was expurgated: “Mr. Bartlett . . . offered me a drink, asked what I was doing in London, how long I had been there, and a hundred other questions; all this time he was caressing my hair.”

 Oxford Society of Bibliophiles: Collection of Term Cards.
 Oxford Society of BIbliophiles.
 Oxford: 1978-2000.
 Limited private press edition.
 A collection of term cards printed by various private press printers.
-22 cards, about 4 x 6 inches (although some are smaller).
+25 cards, about 4 x 6 inches (although some are smaller or larger).
 Mostly printed on heavy paper stock and folded once.
-Fine set.
-Additionally, this icludes 16 duplicates.
+Additionally, there is a menu card, one proof copy, and 16 duplicates.
+Fine set (although one card is foxed).
 There are three academic terms at Oxford University: Michaelmas, Hilary and Trinity.
-Some of the presses were: Cygnet, Perpetua, Kit-Kat, Strawberry, Typographeum. $35.00
+Some of the presses were: Cygnet, Perpetua, Kit-Kat, Strawberry, Typographeum. $40.00

 [Pound, Ezra], Donald Gallup: Ezra Pound, A Bibliography.
 University of Virginia Press.
 Charlottesville: 1983.
 First edition.
 8vo.
 Cloth.
 Fine copy in dj. $45.00